Course Descriptions

 The emphasis of this course is on problem-solving.
 Students will mature as problem-solvers as they are presented with increasingly challenging problems to program.

-Prerequisite: CSC 1810 with a C or higher
+Prerequisite: CSC 1810 with a C- or higher

-Spring, with limited Fall availability
+Offered in Spring, with limited Fall availability

 Data Structures and Algorithms